-- Other major limitation of basic model of luck and effor: the only policy instrument is redistributive taxation - Historically, left beliefs focus on the role of education (tax revenues can be used to finance education and reduce parental-origin inequality $\Delta \pi = \pi_1 \pi_0$), unions/worker co-determination/power sharing, and other policies affecting primary inequality (rather than just doing secondary ex-post redistribution) (vs right beliefs in private property) - Depending on the beliefs on the efficiency of education spending, one can generate " optimistic left ": high mobility and high taxation - Beliefs in education can naturally be influenced by individual trajectories.
-Can also explain the rise of high-education & to some extent high-income left vote - Beliefs in education, family and gender roles are also key to explain changing political preferences of women (right>left) - On changing effect of income, wealth, education, gender on left and right vote, see " Brahmin Left vs Merchant Right: Rising Inequality and the Changing Structure of Political Conflict ": long-run series on changing political cleavages in FR-US-UK 1948-2017, + two-dimensional models of redistributive politics
+- Other major limitation of basic model of luck and effor: the only policy instrument is redistributive taxation - Historically, left-wing beliefs focus on the role of education (tax revenues can be used to finance education and reduce parental-origin inequality $\Delta \pi = \pi_1 \pi_0$), unions/worker co-determination/power sharing, and other policies affecting primary inequality (rather than just doing secondary ex-post redistribution) (vs right-wing beliefs in private property) - Depending on the beliefs on the efficiency of education spending, one can generate " optimistic left ": high mobility and high taxation - Beliefs in education can naturally be influenced by individual trajectories.
+Can also explain the rise of high-education & to some extent high-income left vote - Beliefs in education, family and gender roles are also key to explain changing political preferences of women (right>left) - On changing effect of income, wealth, education, etc., see " Brahmin Left vs Merchant Right: Changing Political Cleavages in 21 Western Electoral Democracies " (with A. Gethin, C. Martinez-Toledano, QJE 2022): long-run series on changing cleavages, + two-dimensional models of redistributive politics (see also World Political Clevages and Inequality Database, WPID.world)